 If approved, you will receive a minimum of $500 up to a maximum of $573 per week (before taxes) for up to 15 weeks.

 If you do not qualify for EI sickness benefits because your gig work is your only source of income or you lack the required number of insurable hours, you may be eligible to receive the Canada Recovery Benefit (CRB) – see below.

 If there is a shortage of gig economy work and I lose income due to the economic impact of COVID-19 can I access Employment Insurance?

-Call the EI telephone information service at 1-800-206-7218 from 8:30 am to 4:30 pm Monday to Friday and press "0" to talk to a representative.
+For questions about applying for EI, call the EI telephone information service at 1-800-206-7218 from 8:30 am to 4:30 pm Monday to Friday and press "0" to talk to a representative.
 Please note that call volumes are high at the present time and you may be placed on hold.